When passwords are hacked, broken, most of the blame for subsequent problems is put on users:

 Nevertheless, Passwords Are Still With Us - I'm Astonished!
 And Yes, Dismayed

-Creating and managing effective passwords is too hard for most people, who have lives to live, modern life to deal with, too many distractions, interruptions, and so on.
+Creating and managing effective passwords is simply too hard for most people, who have lives to live, modern life to deal with, too many distractions, interruptions, and so on.

 That's why millions of devices are probably getting broken into, regularly compromised and accessed by people who most likely, do not have your best interests in mind.